cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 add link to how we set things up on windows ... (make sure its exactly what you did).

+## Known Issues

+The script has been known to fail in the fourth step, when the `sudo apt update -y` is run in order to install the slurm daemon.
+This results in failure to install SLURM.
+This may be a result of the static IP configuration as discussed in this thread: <https://forums.raspberrypi.com/viewtopic.php?t=123260#p991054>

+This failure seems to occur in 50% of all runs, but it may be an isolated incident related to a configuration of the Internet router that the Pis are connected to.
+This script was tested with an ARRIS BGW210-700 router.

 ## References